 Serve it in mash

 If you’re not keen on tucking into thick slices of black pudding, stir a small amount of crumbled black pudding through mashed potato.
 This indulgent Tom Kerridge recipe can be adapted if you don’t feel like using quite so much black pudding.

 Proving that black pudding is a super cheffy ingredient, this James Martin recipe demonstrates how to put a small amount of it to effective use.
 His silky celeriac soup is topped with scallops and black pudding.
 Not a traditional combination, but the flavours work together like a dream.

 Black pudding and spuds is a winning match, and these delicious patties are served with a tangy chutney.
 Top them with a fried egg for brunchtime perfection.

 Like other kinds of sausage, black pudding can be removed from its casing and shaped as you see fit.
 This meaty recipe shows you how to use it in the centre of a pork fillet parcel.
 The dinner party-friendly dish is served with rhubarb to complement the richness.

 This hearty casserole is a take on Lancashire hotpot.
 The black pudding is combined with lamb, wholegrain mustard and a tasty gravy, topped off with sliced potatoes.
 Food doesn’t get much heartier than this.

 In place of sausages

-To some, the prime spot for black pudding is on a fry-up.
+For some, the prime use for black pudding is in a fry-up.
 This one-pan breakfast is (slightly) lighter than the usual full English, replacing sausages with asparagus.
-If the spears aren’t in season, you could replace them with mushrooms or tomatoes to freshen up the traditional breakfast combination of eggs, bacon and black pud.
+If the spears aren’t in season, you could replace them with mushrooms or tomatoes to freshen up the traditional combination of eggs, bacon and black pudding.

 What’s your take on black pudding?
 Love it or loathe it, we want to know what side of the fence you sit on…